-A brief summary of development progress with our HTML5 game projects.
+A brief summary of development progress with my HTML5 game projects.

 - Lots of work gone into balancing the action in Akari.
 Alien bombs, laser power and frequency of formation attacks all addressed.